The Learning Planet Academy

 Alumna

-At Learning Planet Institute, there's an open-mindedness that I haven't found anywhere else.
-You're accepted as you are, and you can live life to the full.
+At the Learning Planet Institute, there is an openness of mind that I have not found elsewhere.
+You are accepted as you are, and you can live fully

 Roua Mazouz